Winterize your home during the fall whenever possible.

 2. Check Your Alarms

 The CDC recommends checking your fire and carbon monoxide detectors at least once a month.
-Press and hold the test or reset buttons to ensure it is properly powered.
+Press and hold the test or reset buttons to ensure these alarms are properly powered.
 This step is particularly important before a snowstorm when we heavily depend on our heating systems, fireplaces, and woodburning stoves, all of which come with the threat of carbon monoxide hazards when not properly maintained.

 3. Prepare Your Plumbing